 MVNAs act as intermediaries that purchase network services in bulk from multiple MNOs and resell them to Mobile Virtual Network Operators (MVNOs).
 By leveraging economies of scale, MVNAs can offer more competitive rates than MVNOs could negotiate directly.

-MVNEs, on the other hand, provide a comprehensive suite of services that includes billing, customer relationship management (CRM), and SIM provisioning.
+MVNEs, on the other hand, provide a suite of services that include billing, customer relationship management (CRM), and SIM provisioning.
 They offer the technical infrastructure needed to manage and support MVNO operations, allowing MVNOs to focus on their core business rather than the complexities of telecom management.

 To dive deeper, read our blog: MNO, MVNA, MVNE, MVNO: What's the difference?